Here you can read summaries of scientific articles relating to the NOVELTY study, re-written for the general public.

 Doctors decide how to treat people by their symptoms and their response to medications, rather than by the damage inside their airways.
 A new approach to grouping patients based on the changes inside their airways may encourage researchers to design studies differently.
 This means future clinical trials might be less specific about who they include, and people with a broader range of symptoms and disease features may be able to take part.
 This would allow people with more complex forms of the disease to be studied in more detail.
 Results from these studies might lead to updated treatment guidelines, which would help doctors to find the best treatments for individual patients.

 A more personalised approach to treatment would mean that people could find a treatment that works for them more quickly and easily.
 The NOVELTY study is an important stepping stone to change the way researchers and doctors think about severe asthma and severe COPD.

-NOVELTY study design.
+Results from the NOVELTY study.
 Full article available here.